VanPlex Blog

 By David Babakaiff

-What Could Happen to Your Property Value When Multiplex Development Arrives?
+What Happens to Property Values When Multiplex Development Arrives?
+(2026 Data)

 From Multifamily Condo to Multiplex: The Next Evolution in Canadian Real Estate